mikeroyal/Apple-Silicon-Guide/README.md

   NixOS with the Plasma Desktop
 </h3>

-# Running Windows 10/11 on the M1
+# Running Windows 10/11 on the Apple Silicon
 [Back to the Top](https://github.com/mikeroyal/Apple-Silicon-Guide#table-of-contents)

 [Parallels Desktop for Mac](https://www.parallels.com/products/desktop/) is a program that let's you runs Windows side-by-side with macOS (no restarting required) on your MacBook, MacBook Pro, iMac, iMac Pro, Mac mini or Mac Pro.
 Share files and folders, copy and paste images and text & drag and drop files between Mac and Windows applications.